Nikeshbajaj/Linear_Feedback_Shift_Register/README.md

 # LFSR -Linear Feedback Shift Register
 ## MATLAB CODE for LFRS
-### THis MATLAB Code work for any length of LFSR with given taps (feedback polynomial) -Universal
-### There are two files LFSRnik1.m an LFSRnik2.m
+### This MATLAB Code work for any length of LFSR with given taps (feedback polynomial) -Universal, There are two files LFSRnik1.m an LFSRnik2.m
 ### LFSRnik1
 This function will return all the states of LFSR and will check Three fundamental Property of LFSR (1) Balance Property (2) Runlength Property (3) Autocorrelation Property